Amos47/2400/GLOSSARY.md

 Computer code designed to accept input, process the input and provide results as output.

-## turbid

-Stirred up; opaque; difficult to see through.

 ## synchronous

 At the same time.
 Opposite of asynchronous.

+## turbid

+Stirred up; opaque; difficult to see through.

+## bluetooth

+According to Google: "Bluetooth is a wireless technology standard for exchanging data over short distances (using short-wavelength UHF radio waves in the ISM band from 2.4 to 2.485 GHz[4]) from fixed and mobile devices, and building personal area networks (PANs).
+Invented by telecom vendor Ericsson in 1994,[5] it was originally conceived as a wireless alternative to RS-232 data cables.
+It can connect several devices, overcoming problems of synchronization"